 There are quite a few, ranging from financial calculations to things investors say.
 Some of them are extremely helpful in determining a company’s business operations.
 Others are more humorous and used in casual FinTwit or Reddit conversations.
 But if you’ve ever read an investing discussion and encountered an unfamiliar acronym, this guide is for you!

-Investor talk can often sound like a completely different language, and it certainly doesn’t help when acronyms and abbreviations are used as short hand.
+Investor talk can often sound like a completely different language, and it certainly doesn’t help when acronyms and abbreviations are used as shorthand.
 Well, for anyone who has ever been confused about what a stock acronym stands for, we’ve got you covered!

 Some of these will be fairly obvious, and some not as much.
-You can hear or read these acronyms in any investing discussion, whether you are a beginner or expert.
-They will get more complicated as we go on, so let’s just start with some of the basics!
+You can hear or read these acronyms in any investing discussion, whether you are a beginner or an expert.
+They will get more complicated as we go on, so let’s start with some of the basics!

-ETF (Exchange Traded Fund): An Exchange Traded Fund is similar to index funds or mutual funds, but they trade like individual equities.
+ETF (Exchange Traded Fund): An exchange-traded fund is similar to index funds or mutual funds, but they trade like individual equities.
 You buy shares of an ETF, whether full or fractional, rather than just adding to a giant pool.
 This makes trading ETFs more popular, with lower management fees and even reinvested dividends.
 ETFs cover a myriad of different indexes and sectors and are some of the best ways for beginners to get into investing.

 NASDAQ (National Association of Securities Dealers Authorized Quotations): What?
 Did you know the NASDAQ itself is an acronym?
 I sure didn’t!
 The NASDAQ is a tech-heavy sector that has 3,300 different companies trading on it.
 It is one of the major exchanges alongside the NYSE or New York Stock Exchange.
-The NASDAQ is highlighted by the large FAANG stocks that make up the largest weighted portion of the U.S. stock market.
+The NASDAQ is highlighted by the large FAANG stocks comprising the largest weighted portion of the U.S. stock market.